About The Old Town Hall

 We are often asked how we came to be running The Old Town Hall Bed and Breakfast in North Yorkshire.

 Louise trained as a furniture and interior designer in Newcastle and moved to York in 1983 to work for an Interior Designer.
 It was here she met David and they married in 1985.
 In 1986 Louise changed jobs to work for a kitchen manufacturer and during this time changed career into marketing.
-She studied for a marketing diploma and has worked in education, electronics and healthcare.
+She studied for a marketing diploma and has worked in education, electronics and mental healthcare.

 After the girls left home we made the decision in 2014 to have a completely different change of lifestyle and move to the Yorkshire Dales to run a Bed and Breakfast.
 After much research and lots of viewings we saw The Old Town Hall in Redmire and knew this was the one.
 We welcomed our first guests in July 2015 and have not looked back since.